 7a.
 The Titanium bristles

 There is a variation of the titanium brush, which is rather a bristle.
 This is meant to be used from a horizontal angle, so it would actually be indicated for the defect types where the vertical brush is least effective.
-Then again however, this type of brush never worked well in my hands.
+Then again however, this type of brush has not always worked very well in my hands.
 The bristles bent unevenly and make control of the brush difficult.
-In many cases it is easier to damage the neighbouring tissues than to clean the implant surface, so I have found this type to be the least applicable.
+In many cases it is easy to damage the neighbouring tissues, so I have found this type to be in general the least applicable.

 are aligned to offer best access from a horizontal angle.
 That might be useful in resective surgery or when the suprastructure is bulky and cannot be removed.
 However, as they spread quickly they are difficult to control and the risk of damaging neighbouring tissues is significant in tight defects.

 Since then I have used this brush a lot against Mucositis, as it is not harmful to smooth surface and prosthesis and allows for better access than most of the ultrasonic tips.
 As it is flexible and rather thin, it can penetrate easier in the inflamed peri-implant sulcus and my experience has been very positive.
-For the same reasons, it’s effectiveness against the rough surface of an implant in a flap surgery, is something I would need to see more before making up my mind.
+For the same reasons, it’s effectiveness against the rough surface of an implant in a flap surgery, is something I would question.
 I see now it is recommended for use in peri-implantitis surgery, as the bristles are biodegradable and any potential remnants would resolve.
 Given the consistency/ hardness of the bristles however, I would wonder how effective it would be against possible hard deposits.
 Still an interesting approach that can have a good range of indications once further documented.